sethgis/Wind-Erosion-Modelling/source/Forest Products Generation/Carbon Emission.rst

 ***************************************************
 Forest Carbon Flux (Carbon Emission)
 ***************************************************
+Carbon flux product is generated from the Reference product computed from the difference between the comparison period (2016) and consequent years (2017, 2018, 2019, 2020).

-The FCD products are reclassified into majorly 2 classes.
-The classified products (Forest and Non Forest areas) are then used to compute the difference, and highlight areas that deforestation or regrowth has taken place, this product is what is reffered to as carbon flux product in TroFMIS.
+The referenced products are first classified into two classes (Forest and Non Forest areas).
+The classified products are then used to compute the difference between the analysis period and the comparison period.
+The assumption made, is that the forest monitored is an instant forest, and any change in class depicts either carbon emitted or carbon enhanced.

-Carbon flux product provides information on estimated carbon transferred from the above ground pool to the atmosphere, or the vice versa (sequestration) when afforestation/reforestation occurs.
+The resultant Carbon flux product, provides information on estimated carbon transferred from the above ground pool to the atmosphere, or the vice versa (sequestration) when afforestation/reforestation or regrowth occurs.
-The above ground biomass (AGB) stocks in the Tropical Forests of the IGAD region, are estimated based on the 2006 IPCC guidelines.
-For Tropical rain forests, the AGB is estimated at 310 Mg Biomass/ha.
+To estimate the carbon stocks, the above ground biomass (AGB) stocks in the Tropical Forests of the Eastern Africa region, are estimated based on the 2006 IPCC guidelines.
-Using the methodological guidelines from IPCC, this is converted to 145.7 Mg Carbon/ha (A carbon factor of 0.47 is used) and translated to 534 Mg CO2eq/ha
+For Tropical rain forests, the AGB is estimated at 310 Mg Biomass/ha, which is converted to 145.7 Mg Carbon/ha and translated to 534 Mg CO2 eq/ha
-(the molecular formula of CO2 is used).
+(CO2 is carbon dioxide).
-Based on the above Emission Factor, and the deforested forest areas (Activity Data), between two time intervals, Emission estimates (E) are computed as shown in the formula below.
+Based on the above emission factors, and the deforested forest areas (Activity Data), between two time intervals, Emission estimates (E) is estimated as shown in the formula below.

 .. math::
  E = AD*EF